Alvor1991/PP5-Sports-Sole/README.md

 ![Color scheme image](assets/readme_files/colour_scheme.png)

 The color scheme combines a professional foundation with vibrant accents.
 Black and gray provide a sophisticated base, while golden yellow and green draw attention to interactive and promotional elements.
-The overall effect is a cohesive, visually appealing design that reinforces the brand's identity, enhancing user engagement and guiding the shopping experience.
+The overall effect is a cohesive, visually appealing design that reinforces the brand's identity.

 - **Black (#000000)**:
   Used for the logo, text, and key action elements, black gives the site a clean, bold look.
 It establishes a sense of professionalism and makes the brand appear strong and reliable.
 Black also contrasts well with the other colors, highlighting essential elements like navigation and the search bar.

 - **Golden Yellow (#e6b800)**:
-  This golden yellow is used prominently for call-to-action buttons and the "Free Delivery" banner.
+  This golden yellow is used prominently for CTA buttons and the "Free Delivery" banner.
 It’s a warm, inviting color that draws attention without overwhelming the viewer.
 This shade aligns with the sports-themed imagery, adding energy and creating a visually appealing highlight that guides users’ eyes to key interactive areas.

 - **Dark Gray Backgrounds**:
   The dark gray used in product cards matches well with the golden accents, creating a sophisticated, modern look.
 This color sets a neutral backdrop that lets the product images and calls-to-action stand out, maintaining focus on the content.